What are the 5 Symptoms of Schizophrenia?

 Key 5 Symptoms of Schizophrenia: A Detailed Explanation

-Schizophrenia is a serious but less common mental health disorder, affecting around 24 million people worldwide, according to the WHO.
+Schizophrenia is a serious mental disorder that is relatively uncommon, affecting approximately 1 in 300 people worldwide, but it is a leading cause of disability.
+This serious mental health condition affects how people think, feel and behave.
 Many remain unaware of its core symptoms and the impact it can have on daily life.
 Understanding its signs is crucial for early detection and support.
 This guide explores the five key symptoms of schizophrenia, its possible causes, and psychological interventions to help those affected.

 Causes of Schizophrenia